 Every student is personally responsible for knowing and adhering to the policies in this catalog.
 The University retains the right to instate additional policies or to modify existing ones as needs may dictate.
-The most updated version can be found on the WCIU website at: www.wciu.edu.
-Students who have questions about the policies found in this catalog may contact registrar@wciu.edu.
+The most updated version can be found on the WCIU website at: wciu.edu/catalog.
+Students who have questions about the policies found in this catalog may contact the WCIU Registrar at registrar@wciu.edu.